 “Franchising dates back to at least the 1850s; Isaac Singer, who made improvements to an existing model of a sewing machine, wanted to increase the distribution of his sewing machines.
-His effort, though unsuccessful in the long run, was among the first franchising efforts in the U.S. A slightly later, yet much more successful, example of franchising was John S. Pemberton’s franchising of Coca-Cola.
+His effort, though unsuccessful in the long run, was among the first franchising efforts in the U.S. A slightly later, yet much more successful, an example of franchising was John S. Pemberton’s franchising of Coca-Cola.
 Early American examples include the telegraph system, which was operated by various railroad companies but controlled by Western Union, and exclusive agreements between automobile manufacturers and operators of local dealerships.”

 As a business franchise network expands, its stature in business becomes bigger.
 Mall owners prefer to have popular franchises in their malls because they want to present their shopping centers as a one-stop-shop where everything that customers want can be bought.
 Therefore, a franchisee will encounter very little difficulty in obtaining a lease in ideal locations.
 Because a franchisee becomes part of the giant image of the parent company, he will probably find that running a franchised business is not only so much easier than being on your own, it can also be the best decision a franchisee has ever made.